 Q: If you have parents who want you to marry a particular person and you don’t approve of their choice, can you say no?

-A: Yes, this is very clear: there are two conditions in marriage: the first is that there have to be witnesses and the other is that you must give your consent.
+A: Yes, this is very clear, there are two conditions in marriage: The first is that there have to be witnesses and the other is that you must give your consent.
 Without that consent, without that permission, there is no marriage.
 Any kind of coercion or compulsion into marriage would make it null.
-There is a very beautiful example in the life of the Prophet (pbuh); it is a story which is narrated by *Bukhari and Muslim, and when a young woman comes to the Prophet (pbuh)and says that she had been married against her will to her cousin.
+There is a very beautiful example in the life of the Prophet (peace be upon him); it is a story which is narrated by Bukhari and Muslim when a young woman comes to the Prophet (peace be upon him) and says that she had been married against her will to her cousin.
 She was interested in another man called Abu Lulbabah but her father wanted her to marry her cousin.
-When the Prophet (pbuh) heard about this he said that the marriage was void and she could marry someone of her own choice.
+When the Prophet (peace be upon him) heard about this he said that the marriage was void and she could marry someone of her own choice.